Let your voice be heard! Mark your calendar now to join advocates from around the nation on Tuesday, May 5, 2015 in Washington, DC!

 Annually in May, VBCF provides training and transportation to activists across the state to attend National Lobby Day, hosted by the National Breast Cancer Coalition.
 Breast cancer advocates from around the country travel to Washington, DC to meet with their legislators about public policy regarding breast cancer.

 VBCF asks you to show up and be counted!
 VBCF provides transportation to Washington DC, materials, event coordination, and even snacks and lunch along the way.
 Please note that once in DC, strenuous walking on inclines and stairs is required – please plan accordingly.
+Registration closes on April 30 at Noon.
 Register Today!

 2015 NATIONAL LEGISLATIVE PRIORITIES